data-preservation-programs/singularity/docs/en/cli-reference/storage/create/fichier.md

 OPTIONS:
-   --api_key value  Your API Key, get it from https://1fichier.com/console/params.pl. [$API_KEY] --help, -h       show help
+   --api-key value  Your API Key, get it from https://1fichier.com/console/params.pl. [$API_KEY] --help, -h       show help

    Advanced

    --encoding value         The encoding for the backend. (default: "Slash,LtGt,DoubleQuote,SingleQuote,BackQuote,Dollar,BackSlash,Del,Ctl,LeftSpace,RightSpace,InvalidUtf8,Dot") [$ENCODING]
-   --file_password value    If you want to download a shared file that is password protected, add this parameter. [$FILE_PASSWORD]
+   --file-password value    If you want to download a shared file that is password protected, add this parameter. [$FILE_PASSWORD]
-   --folder_password value  If you want to list the files in a shared folder that is password protected, add this parameter. [$FOLDER_PASSWORD]
+   --folder-password value  If you want to list the files in a shared folder that is password protected, add this parameter. [$FOLDER_PASSWORD]
-   --shared_folder value    If you want to download a shared folder, add this parameter. [$SHARED_FOLDER]
+   --shared-folder value    If you want to download a shared folder, add this parameter. [$SHARED_FOLDER]

 ```
 {% endcode %}